Ruskington: Sport

-Pubs and clubs

-There are three pubs, the Shoulder of Mutton Inn on Church Street, the Red Lion on High Street North and the Black Bull on Rectory Road.
-Potters Restaurant on Chestnut Street is now closed.

 Amenities

 Shops

-Ruskington's High Street North has a co-op (including a pharmacy and sub-post office), an optician, farm shop, three charity shops, a carpet shop, three barbers, a number of ladies hairdressers, one tea and coffee shops, a florist, five take-aways (one Thai, one pizza/kebab and three Chinese), a Chinese restaurant, a Thai restaurant and a fish and chip shop with a restaurant.
-Church Street has a card shop, a butcher-cum-baker, and a butchers' cash-and-carry factory shop.
+Ruskington's High Street North has a co-op (including a pharmacy and sub-post office), an optician, farm shop, three charity shops, a carpet shop, three barbers, a number of ladies’ hairdressers, one tea and coffee shops, a florist, five take-aways (one Thai, one pizza/kebab and three Chinese), a Chinese restaurant, a Thai restaurant and a fish and chip shop with a restaurant.
+Church Street has a Turkish barber shop, ladies hairdressers, kebab and pizza shop, dog grooming parlour, a butchers cash-and-carry factory shop.
 There is a pet supply outlet and a general supply with hardware shop on Manor Street, and two news agents, a building society-cum-estate agent, a computer shop, and a garden centre on Newton Lane.
 Priory Road has another farm shop, and Rectory Road has a petrol station-cum-garage (which includes Spar retailing).
 The village hall is off Parkfield Road.